-You will not be prosecuted for possessing the weapon/ammunition at the point of handover.
+You will not be charged for holding the weapon/ammunition.

-However, it may be inspected further to see whether it can be connected to any criminal offences.
+It may, however, be examined further to see if it might be linked to any criminal offences.

 How we can help

-If you wish to take advantage of the amnesty but are worried about criminal liability, then please contact us urgently so that we can give specific advice on this matter.
+If you want to take advantage of the amnesty but are concerned about criminal culpability, please contact us as soon as possible so that we can provide you with appropriate guidance.